NCAA Division III women's basketball tournament

-The NCAA Division III women's basketball championship is the annual tournament organized by the National Collegiate Athletic Association to determine the national champions of women's collegiate basketball among its Division III members in the United States.
-It has been held every year since 1982 (when the NCAA began to sponsor women's sports at all three levels), except for 2020 or 2021 due to COVID-19.
+The NCAA Division III women's basketball championship is the annual tournament organized by the National Collegiate Athletic Association (NCAA) to determine the national champions of women's collegiate basketball among its Division III members in the United States.
+It has been held every year since 1982 (when the NCAA began to sponsor women's sports at all three levels), except for 2020 and 2021, due to COVID-19.

 Washington St. Louis has been the most successful program, with five national titles.

-The most recent champions are NYU, who won their third national title in 2025.
+The most recent champions are Denison, who won their first national title in 2026.

 History

 1982 Final Four

 Held in Elizabethtown, Pennsylvania, the 1982 Women's Final Four Basketball Tournament was the first sponsored by the NCAA.
 Featuring host Elizabethtown College, Clark University (Massachusetts), Pomona College and the University of North Carolina at Greensboro, the tournament was played in a classic field house over a three-day period.
 In the first game of the National Semi-Final Elizabethtown took control right from the tip-off against Clark and easily cruised to a 71–51 victory.
 In the second game of the Final Four Pomona took the lead early in the game, but UNC Greensboro battled back to tie the game at 56 with six minutes to play.
 UNC Greensboro then went on a run and pulled away for a 77–66 win.
 Elizabethtown and UNC Greensboro turned the championship game into an epic battle of lead changes and shifts in momentum.
-Last second heroics by UNC Greensboro sent the game into overtime, but Elizabethtown came up with the final stop in overtime to win 67–66 in overtime.
-Television coverage was provided by a fledgling ESPN while exclusive radio coverage was provided by KSPC Radio - Pomona College's tiny KSPC sports broadcasting group with Geoff Willis (Pomona '83) and James Timmerman (Pomona '82) providing the play by play and color.
-ESPN was so embryonic that the game was broadcast multiple times during the following two weeks and ESPN hired the KSPC Radio staff to help with background and color research about the players and the teams.
+Last-second heroics by UNC Greensboro sent the game into overtime, but Elizabethtown came up with the final stop to win 67–66 in overtime.
+Television coverage was provided by a fledgling ESPN while exclusive radio coverage was provided by KSPC Radio - Pomona College's tiny KSPC sports broadcasting group with Geoff Willis (Pomona '83) and James Timmerman (Pomona '82) providing the play-by-play and color.
+ESPN was so embryonic that the game was broadcast multiple times during the following two weeks, and ESPN hired the KSPC Radio staff to help with background and color research about the players and the teams.